chingchenn/Europa_ice_shell/README.md

 python_CODE: Includes the Python code used to generate the figures presented in the paper.

-TM_Code: The source code for thermal evolution.
+TM_CODE: The source code for thermal evolution.